Shell pulls out of Cambo oil field development

 CEO Jonathan Roger said: "Whilst we are disappointed at Shell's change of position, we remain confident about the qualities of a project.

-"It will not only create over 1,000 direct jobs as well as thousands more in the supply chain, but also help ease the UK's transition to a low carbon future through responsibly produced domestic oil instead of becoming even more dependent on imports.
+"It will not only create over 1,000 direct jobs as well as thousands more in the supply chain, but also help ease the UK's transition to a low carbon future through responsibly produced domestic oil.

-"Given Shell's decision, we are now in discussions with our contractors, supply chain and wider stakeholders to review options for this important development."
+"Given Shell's decision, we are now in discussions with our contractors, supply chain and wider stakeholders to review options."

 This puts the Cambo oil field in serious doubt but despite the predictions of environmentalists, it doesn't yet kill it off.